Qt1980/reading-notes/class-03.md

   ```border-width: 2px;```
   ```border-top-color: red}```

 Along with borders are padding and margins.
-They can be controlled in the same ways as borders.
+They can be controlled in the most of same ways as borders.

 *Padding* is the space between the border and the content of a box.
 *Margin* is the area outside the edge of a border.

+### The MORE

+As stated previously Javascript is used to create interactive webpages for a more enjoyable user experience.
+One of the ways this can be done is to use a combination of variables, expressions, if and switch statements.